The IRS offers a $625,000 bounty to anyone who can break Monero and Lightning By Cointelegraph - Up News Info

 The IRS offers a $625,000 bounty to anyone who can break Monero and Lightning

-The United States Internal Revenue Services (IRS) has offered a bounty of up to $625,000 to anyone who can break purportedly untraceable privacy coins like Monero (XMR) as well as trace transactions on Bitcoin’s (BTC) Lightning Network.
+The United States Internal Revenue Service has offered a bounty of up to $625,000 to anyone who can break purportedly untraceable privacy coins such as Monero (XMR) as well as trace transactions on Bitcoin’s (BTC) Lightning Network.

 Continue Reading on Coin Telegraph